Homeschooling and Unschooling Resources

 Young Children Learning by Barbara Tizard and Martin Hughes (Harvard University Press, 1984; 2003).
 Turns upside-down the commonly held belief that professionals know better than working-class parents how to educate and bring up children.

 The double-edged sword of pedagogy: Instruction limits spontaneous exploration and discovery.
 Research from MIT published in Cognition, 2010.
-A study that finds "childrenrestrict their exploration both after direct instruction to themselves and after overhearing direct instruction given to another child; they do not show this constraint after observing direct instruction given to an adult or after observing a non-pedagogical intentional action."
-In other words, exactly as John Holt observed in 1964 in his classroom, kids' curiousity and drive are dampened by unasked-for teaching!
+A study that finds "children restrict their exploration both after direct instruction to themselves and after overhearing direct instruction given to another child; they do not show this constraint after observing direct instruction given to an adult or after observing a non-pedagogical intentional action."
+In other words, exactly as John Holt observed in 1964 in his classroom, kids' curiosity and drive are dampened by unasked-for teaching.